Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Pros

-- Sturdy and long-lasting.
+- Sturdy and durable

-- Resistant to abrasion and corrosion.
+- Resistant to abrasion and corrosion

-- Elongated in shape.
+- Elongated shape

 Cons

-- Heavy.
+- Heavy

-- May rust faster than other materials.
+- Could rust faster than other materials

 Aluminum Toilet Flanges